 But understanding the company culture comes down to things like identifying with the mission and the values of the organization, having synergy with the people you meet, even how you dress for the interview (too formal versus too casual).
-Research the company culture before you go in; talk to people who have worked there, look for photos of company events on social media, LinkedIn, or in the news, and get a sense for what they value as a collective team.
+Research the company culture before you go in; talk to people who have worked there, look for photos of company events on social media, LinkedIn, or in the news, and get a sense of what they value as a collective team.

 They Hired an Existing Employee or Internal Referral

 Just when they think they’re done with the hiring process and ready to move forward with making an offer, a star candidate jumps into the mix and wows the team with their resume.
-They bring them in last minute to interview, and unfortunately for you, they become the new frontrunner.
+They bring them in the last minute to interview, and unfortunately for you, they become the new frontrunner.

 Similarly, applicants who were referred by internal employees, or existing staff members interested in promotion, may have a significant advantage.
 After all, it’s cheaper to hire from within and retain an existing employee — they don’t require as much training, and there’s already a good indicator of their work ethic and how they will fit into the company culture.